cubert-hyperspectral/cuvis.sdk/SampleData/README.md

 ### S5
 - __Lentils__: 	This dataset was recorded in the lab and features 6 different types of lentils on black background.
-- __Gummybears and Plastic__: This dataset was recorded in the lab and features blue gummy bears and blue plastic pieces on black background.
+- __Cornflakes and Pasta__: This dataset was recorded in the lab and features cornflakes and pasta on black background.

 ### X20
 -